google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Do all PhD programs offer stipends?

 No, not all programs provide stipends.
-Self-funded options are common in certain regions and disciplines.
+Self-funded options are standard in specific regions and disciplines.

 Research universities with strong funding records and explore government and private fellowships.